thrawn01/quartz-garden/content/posts/Introduction to GIT CLIP.md

 `(2/0)` tells us the branch has 2 commits ahead, and no commits behind.
 Also there is no `[name-of-tracking-remote]` so we know this branch is not tracking a remote.
 Notice there are no indented lines following this line.
 This means there are no remote branches so we know this branch is local only.

 #### Already merged
-I originaly created `git wtf` to help me clean up already merged branches.
+I originally created `git clip` to help me clean up already merged branches.
 Often I do this clean up weeks or months after a branch has been merged into master.
 ![[git-wtf-update-docs.png]]
 Here you can see this branch has already been merged, as it has no new commits to provide and is behind master by 10 commits. which probably means it hasn't been updated in a while

-#### Final Note
-`git wtf` does not preform a `git fetch` to determine the status of remote branches, you have to keep your local git repo updated by preforming `git fetch` yourself.
-I made a helper script called `git fetch-all` which does exactly what it says, it runs `git fetch` for all the remotes git knows about.
-You can get a copy [here](https://github.com/thrawn01/dev-tools/blob/master/git-fetch-all)

 #### TLDR
-`git wtf` brings order to chaos and riches to poor git programmers.
+`git clip` brings order to chaos and riches to poor git programmers.

 ## Installation
-Download a copy of the `git wtf` script from [here](https://github.com/thrawn01/dev-tools/blob/master/git-wtf)
+Download a copy of the `git clip` by following the instructions [here](https://github.com/thrawn01/clip)

-#### OSX
-1. Chdir to git’s exec-path directory `` cd `git --exec-path` ``
-2. Copy the script there and call it `git-wtf`

-#### Ubuntu/Linux Distro’s
-On Ubuntu you have 2 options.

-1. Repeat the install instructions for OSX
-2. Place the `git-wtf` script somewhere in your local `$PATH`, where `git` will find it.
-I usually create a `~/bin` directory and add `~/bin` to my `$PATH` then place `git-wtf` and all my other git helper scripts there.
+> [!note]
+> This project was originally a collection of a few scripts in my `~/dotfiles` called `git wtf` which was based off an other project which has been lost to time.
+I eventually gave up the `wtf` name and went with `clip`.
+But I never went back and updated the screen shots.